Thiago099/trial-and-error/readme.md

 This is a artificial intelligence designed to guess arithmetic operations from input and output data, it can also replicate this operation with other data afterwords

-It is super fast for simple problems, and its complexisty scales with how complex you problem is and how much data there are
+It is super fast for simple problems, and its complexisty scales with how complex you problem is

 Its result is the smallest number of operations that fits the entirety of the training data